Usage

 p._raw(data)

 That’s all, the printer should then print your data.
 You can also use this technique to let others reproduce an issue that you have found.
-(Just “print” your commands to a File-printer on your local filesystem.)
+(Just “print” your commands to a File-printer on your local file system.)
 However, please keep in mind, that often it is easier and better to just supply the code that you are using.

 Here you can download an example, that will print a set of common barcodes: